Denison University: Arts

 The Beck Series is associated with the creative writing program at Denison, and it brings a variety of authors to campus to read their work and interact with students.
 Former visitors include Pulitzer Prize winner Eudora Welty, National Book Award winner Alice Walker, Playwright and Oscar-winning screenwriter Tom Stoppard, Orange is the New Black author, Piper Kerman, and W. S. Merwin among others.

-The Tutti Festival is a semi-annual festival that features original works of music, art, dance, poetry, fine arts, and theater by professors, students, and visiting artists.

 The college hosts an annual free Bluegrass Festival.
 This weekend-long celebration includes multiple concerts, instrument workshops, and jam sessions.

 The campus radio station, WDUB a.k.a.
 The Doobie, features 24-hour programming and broadcasts both online at www.doobieradio.com.
 The station was featured in American Eagle stores across the country through the summer of 2009.
 The Doobie was also ranked by The Princeton Review as one of the best college radio stations in the nation.

-In 2016, Denison renovated and opened the Denison Art Space in Newark as part of the Thirty-One West development in Downtown Newark.

 Construction began in 2017 on the Michael D. Eisner Center for the Performing Arts, named for former CEO of The Walt Disney Company, Michael Eisner, who graduated from Denison in 1964.
 The building houses the departments of music, dance, and theatre, as well as multi-disciplinary performance and rehearsal spaces.